-PUBLIC COMMENT RECEIVED PRIOR TO PRINTING

-• None

 OVERVIEW OF PROPOSED AMENDMENT

-The request is to reduce the minimum area of a PD Overlay District from 5 acres to 0 acres, and to modify standards to allow for lesser setbacks if the base district of adjacent properties is the same as the base district of the proposed PD Overlay.
-The request also proposes to permit a potential density modification to calculate 2-bedrooms or smaller units in multi-dwelling structures as .5 dwelling units for overall density calculations.
+The request considered on May 25th included reducing the minimum area of a PD Overlay District from 5 acres to 0 acres, and to modify standards to allow for lesser setbacks if the base district of adjacent properties is the same as the base district of the proposed PD Overlay.
+The request also proposed to permit a potential density modification to calculate 2-bedrooms or smaller units in multi-dwelling structures as .5 dwelling units for overall density calculations.
+The PC provided direction to staff on May 25th, see Staff Review section of this report for a discussion on revisions.

-CONFORMANCE WITH THE COMPREHENSIVE PLAN

-Horizon 2020 speaks to infill development that is compatible to the surrounding development and aesthetics.
-PD Overlays allow greater flexibility and can help to achieve the goals and policies of the plan.

-CRITERIA FOR REVIEW AND DECISION-MAKING

-Section 20-1302(f) provides review and decision-making criteria on proposed text amendments.
-It states that review bodies shall consider at least the following factors:

-1) Whether the proposed text amendment corrects an error or inconsistency in the Development Code or meets the challenge of a changing condition; and

-Applicant Response: